 Ropa Vieja Recipe (Instant Pot or Stovetop)

 This Ropa Vieja recipe is my version of a well-known Cuban dish with shredded beef, tomatoes, peppers, onions, and spices.
-And when I was researching the recipe I found that many recipes include green olives which was definitely a winner for me, but you can omit those if you prefer!
+And when I was researching the recipe I found that many recipes include green olives which was a winner for me, but you can omit those if you like!

-Pin the Ropa Vieja Recipe to try it later!
+Pin the Cuban Ropa Vieja to try it later!

-In April I went on a wonderful trip to Cuba with my friends Cristina and Carol.
-We traveled with Holbrook Travel, who did an amazing job of organizing everything (and they are not giving me free trips or paying me to mention them!)
-On the trip I met some lovely people, toured Old Town Havana, learned a lot about the history of relations between the U.S. and Cuba, saw interesting wildlife like the Bee Hummingbird and Red Crabs, visited an amazing all-organic farm and farm-to-table restaurant, and got to ride in the famous old cars!
+I got inspired to try making Cuban Ropa Vieja when I went on a wonderful trip to Cuba with my friends Cristina and Carol!
+We traveled with Holbrook Travel, who did an amazing job of organizing everything!
+On the trip I met lovely people, toured Old Town Havana, and learned a lot about the history of relations between the U.S. and Cuba.
+We also saw interesting wildlife like the Bee Hummingbird and Red Crabs, visited an all-organic farm and farm-to-table restaurant, and got to ride in the famous old cars!

-I spent a few weeks researching and comparing the recipes I found in cookbooks and on the web, and then Kara and I tried it a few times to get a version of Ropa Vieja that we absolutely loved!
-We did think the Instant Pot was the perfect method to make the tender shreds of beef that this dish is known for, but I’m also giving you stovetop instructions for people who don’t have an Instant Pot.
-And this recipe is also very low in carbs for my readers who care about that and has over 50 grams of protein per serving; I hope you enjoy trying it!
+For several weeks I researched and compared recipes I found in cookbooks and on the web.
+Then Kara and I tried it a few times and ended up with this version of Ropa Vieja that we loved!
+We decided the Instant Pot was perfect to make the tender shreds of beef this dish is known for.
+But I’m also giving stovetop instructions for people who don’t have an Instant Pot.
+You may not be able to go to Cuba, but I hope you enjoy making Ropa Vieja at home!

 What ingredients do you need?